Konstantinos Karamanlis: Metapolitefsi (restoration of democracy)

 After Averoff's decisive intervention, Gizikis decided to invite Karamanlis to assume the premiership.
 Throughout his stay in France, Karamanlis was a vocal opponent of the Regime of the Colonels, the military junta that seized power in Greece in April 1967.
 He was now called to end his self-imposed exile and restore democracy to the place where it was originally invented.
 Upon news of his impending arrival cheering Athenian crowds took to the streets chanting: Έρχεται! Έρχεται!
 He is coming!
 He is coming!
 Similar celebrations broke out all over Greece.
 Athenians in their thousands also went to the airport to greet him.
-Karamanlis was sworn-in as Prime Minister under President pro tempore Phaedon Gizikis who remained in power in the interim, till December 1974, for legal continuity reasons until a new constitution could be enacted during metapolitefsi and was subsequently replaced by duly elected President Michail Stasinopoulos.
+Karamanlis was sworn in as prime minister under President pro tempore Phaedon Gizikis who remained in power in the interim, till December 1974, for legal continuity reasons until a new constitution could be enacted during metapolitefsi and was subsequently replaced by duly elected President Michail Stasinopoulos.

 During the inherently unstable first weeks of the metapolitefsi, Karamanlis was forced to sleep aboard a yacht watched over by a destroyer for fear of a new coup.
 Karamanlis attempted to defuse the tension between Greece and Turkey, which were on the brink of war over the Cyprus crisis, through the diplomatic route.
-Two successive conferences in Geneva, where the Greek government was represented by George Mavros, failed to avert a full-scale invasion and occupation of 37 percent of Cyprus by Turkey on 14 August 1974.
-As a protest, Karamanlis led the country temporarily outside of the military branch of NATO.
+Two successive conferences in Geneva, where the Greek government was represented by George Mavros, failed to avert a full-scale invasion by Turkey on 14 August 1974 or the subsequent Turkish occupation of 37 percent of Cyprus.
+As a protest, Karamanlis led the country outside of the military branch of NATO and remained out until 1980.

 The steadfast process of transition from military rule to a pluralist democracy proved successful.
 During this transition period of the metapolitefsi, Karamanlis legalized the Communist Party of Greece (KKE) that was banned since the civil war.
 The legalization of the communist party was considered by many as a gesture of political inclusionism and rapprochement.
 At the same time he also freed all political prisoners and pardoned all political crimes against the junta.
 Following through with his reconciliation theme he also adopted a measured approach to removing collaborators and appointees of the dictatorship from the positions they held in government bureaucracy, and declared that free elections would be held in November 1974, four months after the collapse of the Regime of the Colonels.